Understanding gestational diabetes symptoms

 Symptoms of gestational diabetes

 Most pregnant women with GDM don’t experience any noticeable symptoms.
-However, if you have gestational diabetes symptoms from high blood sugar (hyperglycemia), you might notice some of the following signs:
+If symptoms of gestational diabetes occur, you might:

 - Needing to pee more often, especially at night